clvrai/N2M/README.md

 ## Overview

-This repository provides a benchmark environment for evaluating different navigation prediction methods (N2M, Mobipi, Reachability, Oracle, LeLaN) combined with manipulation policies in RoboCasa kitchen environments.
+This repository provides a benchmark environment for evaluating different navigation prediction methods (N2M, Mobipi, Reachability, Oracle) combined with manipulation policies in RoboCasa kitchen environments.

 **Key Features:**

 - Unified predictor/policy/env interfaces for benchmark
-- include 5 predictors: N2M, Mobipi, Reachability, Oracle, LeLaN
+- include 4 predictors: N2M, Mobipi, Reachability, Oracle
 - Minimal modification to third-party libraries
 - Hydra configuration management

+## Current Status

+- The repository has been synchronized with the latest benchmark code.
+- The pretrained assets used by the benchmark have been uploaded and are available through the prepared `data/` folder linked below.
+- The benchmark result files used for the paper's benchmark statistics have also been uploaded; the download link is provided in the evaluation section below.
+- TODO: We have not yet re-cloned the repository from GitHub and run through the README from scratch to verify the full setup flow end-to-end.
+There may still be small setup bugs.
+We plan to finish this final check before May 15, 2026.

 ## Installation